eriskooo/juniemvc/.junie/guidelines.md

 * Place migration scripts in the default location: `src/main/resources/db/migration`.
 * Follow the Flyway version naming convention: `V<version>__<description>.sql` (e.g., `V1__create_tables.sql`, `V2__add_indexes.sql`).
 * Keep migrations immutable once they've been applied to any environment.
+* Use H2 compliant SQL syntax for database migrations.
+* When altering tables to add a property with a foreign key constraint, add the new column first and then add the foreign key constraint in a second SQL statement.

 **Explanation:**